Learn all about standard attorney fees for personal injury cases. See how fees, costs, and liens affect your final payout.

 Most personal injury clients think a contingency fee means their attorney will get one-third of the final settlement, and the client will get the other two-thirds.
 But it’s a little more complicated than that.
 Medical liens and other costs can take a big bite out of your final payout.

-Your attorney should explain exactly how the attorney’s fees will be calculated, and what else will come out of any potential settlement or court verdict.
+Your attorney should explain exactly how their fees will be calculated, and what else will come out of any potential settlement or court verdict.

-Attorneys are legally required to explain their fee structure, but you’re responsible for reviewing and understanding the fee agreement before you sign it.
+Attorneys are legally required to explain their fee structure, but you are responsible for reviewing and understanding the fee agreement before you sign it.

 Some attorneys are better than others at explaining the terms of their contingency fee agreements.
 Contracts can be confusing to anyone, so don’t be afraid to ask questions.